svenssonjoel/lispBM/doc/lbmref.md

 ### dm-alloc

 `dm-alloc` is used to allocate a byte-array from a region of defragmentable memory.
 The form of a `dm-alloc` expression is `(dm-alloc DM-expr size-expr)`. where `DM-expr` evaluates to the defragmentable region to allocate from and `size-expr` is the number of bytes to allocate.
-Each allocation uses up 12 extre bytes of header that you do not include in `size-expr`.
+Each allocation uses up 12 extra bytes of header that you do not include in `size-expr`.

 <table>
 <tr>